SamuelHao/DriveSafe-Backend/README.md

 Some examples of the features are listed below:
 1. View the most dangerous intersections
 2. Report a collision at an intersection
-3. Visualize all collisions
+3. Visualize intersection information using Google Maps
-4. Compare two intersections

 ## Data
 1. [An open source collision information dataset](https://public.tableau.com/profile/icbc#!/vizhome/LowerMainlandCrashes/LMDashboard)